firebase/quickstart-unity/storage/testapp/readme.md

 ## Notes

-### tvOS Support
+### Usage on tvOS

-* This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
+This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
 While the code will also execute on tvOS, there isn't an easy way for users to provide the click events required to use the UI elements on that platform.

 ## Running the Sample inside the Editor